Algerian Communist Party

 The Algerian Communist Party (Parti Communiste Algérien; الحزب الشيوعي الجزائري) was a communist party in Algeria.
 The PCA emerged in 1920 as an extension of the French Communist Party (PCF) and eventually became a separate entity in 1936.
 Despite this, it was recognized by the Comintern in 1935.
 Its first congress was in Algiers in July 1936, also the site of the PCA's headquarters.

+In the post-war period, it gained substantially in influence, increasing from around 3000 members in 1939 to between 12,000 and 15,000 members in 1948.

-In Septemnber 1955 the PCA was banned by the French administration due to the ongoing violence of the Algerian War, but remained an active part within the independence movement and many of its members participated as part of the National Liberation Army (ALN).
+In September 1955 the PCA was banned by the French administration due to the ongoing violence of the Algerian War, but remained an active part within the independence movement and many of its members participated as part of the National Liberation Army (ALN).

-The PCA re-obtained legal status in 1962, but was banned and dissolved in the same year by the FLN.
+By the end of the Algerian War, the PCA had been severely organizationally damaged; many of its leadership had been killed or arrested and its decision to subsume large parts of its membership within the ALN reduced its influence significantly.
+The PCA re-obtained legal status following independence in 1962, but was banned and dissolved later that year by the National Liberation Front.
 The Algerian communists later regrouped in groups such as the Socialist Vanguard Party (PAGS).

 The general secretaries of PCA were Ben Ali Boukort from 1936 to 1939, Amar Ouzegane during the period of the underground central committee, Larbi Bouhali from 1947 to 1949, and Bachir Hadj Ali from 1949.